Betty's House . . . Life After MS

 From My House to Yours

-mission of Betty's House to help all people with Multiple Sclerosis believe that
+It is my mission to help all people with Multiple Sclerosis believe that

 they need not be a victim of MS, but rather that they can be a victor;